 Dry Cured Bacon

-I had an amazing childhood.
+Bacon is in my blood and adventure is my religion.
 Once a year, every winter, we would go to my grandfather, Oupa Eben’s farm.
 The adult men would hunt game for biltong and we would slaughter a pig and make our own bacon.
 My grandfather’s full name was Ebenhaezer and his surname was Kok.
 Kok is the Dutch word for chef or kook.
 The occupation of a very distant relative is certainly the historical roots of the surname.
 My mom insisted that I be christened Ebenhaezer Kok van Tonder, after my grandfather, despite her dad’s opposition to using his full name and surname as my names.
 “Just call the boy, Eben,” he told her, but she did not and I was stuck with a long name of biblical and Dutch origins.

-Feeding and Size
+Feeding and Size and Pen Curing

 The basic process was simple.
 It started with selecting the right pig and preparing it with the right feed.
-The pigs used for bacon should not be too big so that the salt strike through the meat more equally and the smoke penetrate more perfectly.
+The pigs used for bacon should not be too big so that the salt strikes through the meat more equally and the smoke penetrates more perfectly.
 In Johannesburg, Uncle Jacobus told my dad once, the pigs should be fed maize four to five weeks before they are slaughtered to ensure that the meat is nice and compact, but in the Cape Colony, I know it is wheat or young barley.
 Besides firming the meat up, it makes the kidney fat not to be greasy and runny like lard, but hard like beef or mutton fat or suet around the kidneys.

 The next step is salting.
 The mixture of salt and saltpeter is rubbed into the meat and spread liberally over the outside.
 Butchers are never concerned with oversalting, but rather not giving the meat enough time to cure.
 The three curing ingredients, any good butcher will tell you, are salt, saltpeter and time.
-In the Kok and Van Tonder household we followed the same philosophy.
+In the Kok and Van Tonder household, we followed the same philosophy.

 The well-trained Cape or Johannesburg butcher sprinkle salt in the bottom of the caskets where the meat was kept during the process and lay it skin down on top of the salt, beginning with hams and shoulders and then placing the small pieces on top.